OptimusPrimeCloudComputing/payment-microservice/README.md

 - **Payment Status**: Retrieve the status of a payment by ID.
 - **Webhook Handling**: Accept callbacks from external payment providers.
 - **Refunds**: Trigger refunds for existing payments.
+- **PATCH / DELETE (Demo Stubs)**: Simulated update and delete endpoints to align with sprint requirements.
+  These do not modify real provider data — they simply acknowledge or log demo requests.

 ---